Bones (bull): Summary

 Bones bucked on the PBR tour a total of 45 times.
 He was ridden for a qualified ride only five times, giving him an 88.89% buckoff percentage at all levels.
 He bucked on the BFTS 34 times.
 Of those, he was ridden for a qualified ride four times, for an 88.24% buckoff percentage in the BFTS.
 Bones ranked 14th overall in the BFTS as of April 2017 according to Probullstats.
 Out of his four years on the BFTS, he qualified for the PBR World Finals three times.
 His average bull score was 45.56 points for all four years.
 Most do not take his first year on the BFTS seriously, since he only bucked one time that year, which was 2007.
 He had three scores over 90 points.
 On February 18, 2009, in Oklahoma City, Oklahoma, Mauney rode him for 93.50 points.
 On October 30, 2009, in Las Vegas, Nevada, at the PBR World Finals, Pete Farley rode him for 93.25 points.
 And, on January 8, 2010, at Madison Square Garden, in New York City, Shane Proctor rode him for 91.25 points.
 Scores of 90 or higher points are tracked in the PBR's 90 Point Club.
 Mauney's ride did not count because it was a special match staged to top off the event, and not part of the BFTS circuit.
 The only other rider who successfully rode Bones was Valdiron de Oliveira when he scored 89.25 points on him at the Iron Cowboy Invitational at Cowboys Stadium in Arlington, Texas, on February 20, 2010.

 Bones was active from 2006 until 2010 at all levels.
-He won the World Champion Bull title in 2008 and 2010.
+He won the PBR World Champion Bull title in 2008 and 2010.
 He also won the Bull of the World Finals title both those same years.
 He, Dillinger, Smooth Operator, and Ridin' Solo have each won two PBR World Champion Bull titles; Bones was the first bull to win multiple World Champion Bull titles in non-consecutive years.
 Only three other bulls won the title three times: Little Yellow Jacket, Bushwacker, and Bruiser.